 Abington (St. Peter And St. Paul), is also a parish, in the hundred of Spelhoe, union, and S. division of the county, in Northamptonshire.
 Abingdon is a borough and market-town in Berkshire.
 According to a manuscript in the Cottonian library, in the time of the Britons, it was a city of considerable importance, and distinguished as a royal residence, to which the people resorted to assist at the great councils of the nation.

 The Saxons it was called Scovechesham, or Sewsham; but it acquired the name of Abbendon, "the town of the abbey" in 680.
 After the establishment of the monastery, Offa, King of Mercia, on a visit to Abingdon, was so pleased with the area that he erected a palace there, in which he and his immediate successors, Egferth and Cenwulf, frequently lived.
 The monastery continued to flourish until 871, when it was destroyed by the Danes.

 Early History of the Abbingtone family

 This web page shows only a small excerpt of our Abbingtone research.
-Another 98 words (7 lines of text) covering the years 1260, 1553 and 1586 are included under the topic Early Abbingtone History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) covering the years 1260, 1418, 1497, 1553, 1586, 1560, 1647, 1605 and 1654 are included under the topic Early Abbingtone History in all our PDF Extended History products and printed products wherever possible.

 Abbingtone Spelling Variations